OmriKaduri/omrikaduri.github.io/_posts/2022-18-06-Using Neural Implicit Representations for Shape and Scenes.md

 2. 2019–2020 - How to represent **scenes** with NNs?
 Specifically, how can a  neural network represent a full scene, with all its fine-grained details from lightning, texture & shapes?

-3. 2021 - 2022 - How can we **understand** scenes with NNs!
+3. 2021 - 2022 - How can we **understand** scenes with NNs?
 Specifically, Given the neural scene representation, how can we reconstruct the 3D surfaces in the scene?

 4. 2022 - How can we make it **faster**?